richardwth/MMD-GAN/README.md

 The code defines the neural network architecture as dictionaries and strings to ease test of different models.
 It also contains many other models I have tried, so sorry if you find it a little bit confusing.

 The structure of code:
-1. DeepLearning/my_sngan/SNGan defines how a general GAN model is trained and evaluated.
+1. _DeepLearning/my_sngan/SNGan_ defines how a general GAN model is trained and evaluated.
-2. GeneralTools contains various tools:
+2. _GeneralTools_ contains various tools:
-    1. graph_func contains functions to run a model graph and metrics for evaluating generative models (Line 1595).
+    1. _graph_func_ contains functions to run a model graph and metrics for evaluating generative models (Line 1595).
-    2. input_func contains functions to handle datasets and input pipeline.
+    2. _input_func_ contains functions to handle datasets and input pipeline.
-    3. layer_func contains functions to convert network architecture dictionary to operations
+    3. _layer_func_ contains functions to convert network architecture dictionary to operations
-    4. math_func defines various mathematical operations.
+    4. _math_func_ defines various mathematical operations.
 You may find spectral normalization at Line 397, loss functions for GAN at Line 2088, repulsive loss at Line 2505, repulsive with bounded kernel (referred to as rmb) at Line 2530.
-    5. misc_fun contains FLAGS for the code.
+    5. _misc_fun_ contains FLAGs for the code.
-3. my_test_* contain the specific model architectures and hyperparameters.
+3. *my_test_* contain the specific model architectures and hyperparameters.

 ### Running the tests
-1. Modify GeneralTools/misc_func accordingly;
+1. Modify _GeneralTools/misc_func_ accordingly;
-2. Read Data/ReadMe.md; download and prepare the datasets;
+2. Read _Data/ReadMe.md_; download and prepare the datasets;
-3. Run my_test_* with proper hyperparameters.
+3. Run *my_test_* with proper hyperparameters.

 ## About the algorithms
 Here we introduce the algorithms and tricks.